Sourav9063/ftp_searcher/README.md

 # ftp_searcher
 All ftp links for media and live tv of Bangladesh.
-This nodejs app searches through all avaliable link in Bangladesh and enlist all working link for you Internet service provider and allows to open then in your browser.
+This program searches through all available links in Bangladesh and enlists all working links for your Internet service provider and allows you to open them in your browser.
 # Installation

 Simply download the app for [Windows](https://github.com/Sourav9063/ftp_searcher/releases/download/1.0.0/app-win.exe), [MacOS](https://github.com/Sourav9063/ftp_searcher/releases/download/1.0.0/app-macos), [Linux](https://github.com/Sourav9063/ftp_searcher/releases/download/1.0.0/app-linux).